iifl-logo

 INDEPENDENT DIRECTORS

-The Independent Directors have also confirmed that they have complied with Schedule IV of the Act and the Companys Code of Conduct and are registered on the databank of Independent Directors maintained by the Indian Institute of Corporate Affairs.
-The Directors have further confirmed that they are not debarred from holding the office of director under any SEBI order or any other such authority.
+The Independent Directors have also confirmedthat they have complied with Schedule IV of the Act and the Companys Code of Conduct and are registered on the databank of Independent Directors maintained by the Indian Institute of Corporate Affairs.
+The Directors have further confirmed that they are not debarred from holding the office of director under any SEBI order or any

 DISCLOSURE UNDER SECTION 197(14) OF ACT

-The Whole Time Director of the Company is not receiving any remuneration or commission from the holding Company or subsidiary company.
+Whole Time Director of the Company is not receiving any commission from the Company hence the provision of Section 197(14) of the Act is not applicable to the Company.

 COMMITTEES OF BOARD AND NUMBER OF MEETINGS OF THE BOARD AND BOARD COMMITTEES

-In compliance with the statutory requirements, the Company has constituted following committees:
+In compliance with the statutory requirements, the Company has constituted the following committees:

 i.
 Audit Committee